New Police Station

 Creve Coeur City Council voted on Monday, January 8, 2018 to award a $7,378,300 contract for the construction of a new police station to United Construction, the lowest of seven bids received for the project.
 The contract amount is within the established budget, which is funded by a November 2016 voter-approved bond issue.

-The ceremonial groundbreaking was March 12, 2018 and completion is expected by summer 2019.
+The ceremonial groundbreaking was March 12, 2018 and construction was substantially completed in August 2019.

 What Is the Project's Current Status?